nus-fboa2016-si/socketio-devtool/README.md

 #basic skeleton for Chrome Devtool

-##TO USE:
 This is a MVP version of the dev tool.
-To use it.
+To use it:

 1. clone repo to local directory
-2. open `Chrome` browser and type in the address bar `chrome://extensions`.
+2. open `Chrome` browser and type in the address bar `chrome://extensions`
-3. click `load unpacked extensions...` and select the `<repo>/src/` folder.
+3. click `load unpacked extensions...` and select the `<repo>/src/` folder
-4. This will add a `Socket.io` tab to your Chrome Developer Window.
+4. This will add a `Socket.io` tab to your Chrome Developer Window
-5. Navigate to a page using Socket.io and open the Chrome Developer Window, then switch to the `Socket.io` tab.
+5. Navigate to a page using Socket.io and open the Chrome Developer Window, then switch to the `Socket.io` tab
-6. If `io` is detected as a global variable on the page, and sockets have been created, it should show up on under `Managers` tab.
+6. If `io` is detected as a global variable on the page, and sockets have been created, it should show up on under `Managers` tab

 ##Application flow: